 • confirms the Group’s values;

 In order to develop its performance, the Board conducts an evaluation of its operations and working methods on an annual basis.
 The purpose of the evaluation is also to assess the composition of the Board and define qualifications for possible new Board members.
 The evaluation may be done as an internal self-assessment or by using an external evaluator.
-In 2022, the Board used an external evaluator.
+In 2025, the Board carried out an internal self-assessment while having an external evaluator conduct interviews to maintain consistency and measure performance against benchmarks.
+The Board also received updates and training on governance and securities market compliance issues.

 Board meetings